-Melbourne attorney handling Florida child custody cases on behalf of parents
+Melbourne attorneys handling Florida child custody cases on behalf of parents

 Florida is a state which presumes both parents should be involved in a child’s life.
 Our state presumes that parents should have shared parental responsibility (often referred to as “legal custody”) when it comes to making decisions regarding health care and other major issues.
 Under some circumstances, however, a Court may grant a parent “veto power” which will grant that parent the final say in such situations if it is in the best interest of the child.
 Our state will also, more often than not, grant the parents an equal time share (often referred to as “physical custody”) which means that the child will spend equal time with both parents.
 The Court, however, will grant one parent a majority of the time share, or primary physical custody, if it can be shown that such an arrangement is in the child’s best interest.
 How the Court will rule, in large part, depends on how well your case is presented.